What is Domestic Violence in Simple Terms?

 Also known as “willful cruelty to a child.”
 This covers injuries inflicted under circumstances likely to produce great bodily harm or death.

-What are additional consequences of a California domestic violence conviction?
+What are the additional consequences of a California domestic violence conviction?

 - Restraining order prohibiting owning firearms